-Indiana University relies on the work of seven IRBs—two Social/Behavioral/Educational IRB, one Noncompliance Committee, and one Biomedical IRB, and one emergency/ad hoc IRB.
+Indiana University relies on the work of four IRBs—two Social/Behavioral/Educational IRB, one Noncompliance Committee, and one Biomedical IRB, and one emergency/ad hoc IRB.
 The Human Subjects Office schedules protocols requiring review by the convened IRB for the next available meeting and not based on specific deadlines.
 Scheduling is dependent on receipt of the complete protocol, completion of pre-review, and expertise or focus of the particular IRB.

 The Social/Behavioral/Educational IRB meets on the third Thursday of the month.